livvy94/EarthBound-Instrument-Packer/pack documentation.md

 >Info about the samples.
 This is the stuff you can see in EBMusEd's Instruments tab.

-- Offset & Loop Point (see below).
+- Offset & Loop Point.
 Make as many of these as you want as long as it fits in the above header.
+- Both values are two hex numbers long, so each entry should be `[XX XX YY YY]`
 - `FF` padding as needed

 ### BRR Dump Header